resolve109/study-aws-sa/aws-study-guide.md

   - More tailored to containerized environments than standard CloudWatch agents
   - Offers application-level insights without requiring custom instrumentation
   - Provides more container-aware monitoring than CloudTrail or AWS App Mesh
+- **EKS Connector**:
+  - Allows registering and connecting any conformant Kubernetes cluster to AWS
+  - Enables viewing all Kubernetes clusters (both AWS and on-premises) from a central location in the Amazon EKS console
+  - Provides a unified view of all connected clusters with minimal operational overhead
+  - More efficient than CloudWatch Container Insights or Systems Manager for centralized cluster management
+  - Purpose-built for viewing and connecting to Kubernetes clusters across different environments
+  - The most operationally efficient way to view all clusters and workloads from a central location

 ## Compute Services